What is Section 80U

 Section 80U of the Income Tax Act, 1961 includes provisions for tax deduction benefit to individual taxpayers suffering from a disability.
 In order to claim tax deduction under section 80U, the individual must be certified as a person with a disability by the appropriate medical authority.

-As per the Persons with Disability (Equal Opportunities, Protection of Rights and Full Participation) Act, 1955, individuals suffering from any of the following ailments with minimum 40% impairment will be considered as disabled:
+As per the Persons with Disability (Equal Opportunities, Protection of Rights and Full Participation) Act, 1955, individuals suffering from any of the following ailments with a minimum of 40% impairment will be considered disabled:

 - Low Vision

 - Locomotor Disability